gonzimaster/fdf/README.md

 ## To Do List

-- Link two points in the map with a line.
 - Color line as a function of altitude (https://harm-smits.github.io/42docs/libs/minilibx/colors.html).
+- Quit the program by pressing 'esc'
+- Clean up project
+- Add an extra projection
+- Zoom and translate map
+- Rotate map

 ## Known bugs

 - Does not recompile for a change in a libft file.
-- Opens window even if the input file has no valid info.?
 - Opens files not ending with .fdf?

 ## Authors